rafaelcastrocouto/torrent-web-tools/README.md

 # torrent-web-tools

-This is collection of tools for use with the Maelstrom web browser.
+This is collection of tools for use with the uTorrent Browser web browser.
 They allow the creation and seeding of torrent files that contain static websites.

 ## Generator